jeffreykegler/hoonlint/misc/whitespace.md

 ancestor.

 * `Line(ia) == Line(r)`.
 That is, a rune
-and its inline ancestory must be on the same line.
+and its horizontal ancestor must be on the same line.

-Depending on the number of elements required by the brick, and the number of those elements joined on the rune line, each brick on the rune line has a **per-brick anchor offset**.
+Depending on the number of runechildren required by the brick, and the number of those runechildren joined on the rune line, each brick on the rune line has a **per-brick anchor offset**.
-If `n` elements of a parent brick are on the rune line, the per-brick anchor offset is the indentation that would apply to the `n`th element, if the `n`th element were split onto the next line.
+If `n` runechildren of a parent brick are on the rune line, the per-brick anchor offset is the indentation that would apply to the `n`th runechild, if the `n`th runechild were split onto the next line.
-(Note that every proper parent brick must have at least one element on the rune line.)
+(Note that every horizontal ancestor must have at least one runechild on the rune line -- the child of which it is the ancestor.)

 The total of all the per-brick anchor offsets of parent bricks is the **reanchor offset** of the rune line.